Tuesday, February 9, 2010

 CHOCOLATE SWEETHEART CAKE

 This beautiful, layered cake rises very high and tastes like the real thing.
 Make this cake for you and your sweetheart as a sweet ending to a perfect meal and a lovely day.
-This recipe is from Splendid Low-Carb Desserts.
+This recipe is in Low-Carbing Among Friends, Volume 1.

 2 tsp baking soda (10 mL)